 Note: The TOE generates a shared secret value with the terminal during the Chip Authentication Protocol, see [7], sec.
 3.1 and Annex A.1.
-This protocol is based on the ECDH compliant to ISO 15946 (i.e. an elliptic curve cryptography algorithm) (cf. [7], Annex A.1, [24] and [25] for details).
+This protocol is based on the ECDH compliant to ISO 15946 (i.e. an elliptic curve cryptography algorithm) (cf. [7], Annex A.1, [24] and [23] for details).
 The shared secret value is used to derive the Triple-DES key for encryption and the Retail-MAC Chip Session Keys according to the Document Basic Access Key Derivation Algorithm [1], normative appendix 5, A5.1, for the TSF required by FCS_COP.1/SYM and FCS_COP.1/MAC.
-The following curves are provided: NIST Curves P-224, P-256 and P-384 [26] and Brainpool brainpoolP224r1, brainpoolP256r1 and brainpoolP3204r1 [27].